 This is just one person’s view.
 Others will want to stress other virtues and vices in writing.
-I originally put together these notes a few years ago as part of a ‘Training Programme’ aimed at philosophers just starting out on that postgraduate careers: but more or less everything here applies to writing undergraduate essays too (and not just in philosophy).
+I originally put together these notes as part of a ‘Training Programme’ aimed at philosophers just starting out on their postgraduate careers: but more or less everything here in the central sections applies to writing undergraduate essays too.
 Make what use of these remarks you can!

 However, it is one thing to be able to recognize bad writing when you see it; it is quite another thing to be able to say, crisply and clearly, what makes it bad.
-Prose can be dull, stodgy and unreadable; yet it may be difficult to say exactly quite what makes it so and suggest how to improve it.
+Prose can be dull, stodgy and unreadable; yet it may be rather difficult to say exactly what makes it so or to suggest how to improve things.
 And while I think I am a fairly reliable judge of the quality of writing, I certainly claim no special expertise at therapy for bad prose.
-A lot of what I’ll be saying, then, will no doubt be pretty banal and obvious.
-With a little help from Goerge Orwell and Jonathan Bennett, I’ll be making points that it doesn’t really need an editor’s eye to spot.
-Still, even if you just follow the banal and obvious advice below, that will be a very good start.
+Still, if you follow the advice below, that at least will be a good start.

 Writing and reading

 Some of the great English authors show just how much can be achieved in well-crafted plain prose, written without affectation or self-conscious stylishness.
 Choose your favourite examples.
-My first choice as an author for philosophers to emulate is George Orwell.
+My first and entirely unoriginal choice as an author for philosophers to emulate is George Orwell.
 Do look at some of his essays — there are various collections.
 Read in particular ‘Politics and the English Language’, both for Orwell’s reminders about how bad writing corrupts thought and for his own rules about how to improve our writing.
-Among more recent writers, I’d mention …

 Eye and ear